-Chemical Engineering requires, in particular the knowledge of physics, chemistry and maths.
+Chemical Engineering requires the knowledge of physics, chemistry and maths in particular.
 Chemical engineers have the knowledge of these subjects in order to design, develop new or improve existing manufacturing processes and unit operations in the petrochemicals, chemicals, oil and gas and other related industries.
 Sometimes they are misunderstood as a type of chemist, which is not the case.

 Chemical engineers are concerned with the sizing, specification and operations of the plants and equipments in which matter is processed, either mechanically or otherwise, undergoes physical or chemical changes, including energy and phase changes.

 Each stage of the plant is defined as a unit operation which requires the quantitative application of physics, chemistry and maths.
 The latter employing methods that mathematicians would not normally attempt or other engineering or scientific disciplines do.

 Plant control and operability is an area where chemical engineers play a key role.
 Importantly, they are responsible for the safety of personnel and plant operations and for maintaining the environment clean.
 Documents they produce are called Deliverables within the process design field.